Juvenile Indigent Defense Delivery System

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Idaho has three ways that juveniles can be prosecuted as adults:
+Idaho has three ways that youth can be prosecuted as adults:

-- Adult Court Jurisdiction: any juvenile 14 or older who is alleged to have committed any of the crimes enumerated in section 20-509 is charged, arrested, and prosecuted as an adult.
+- Adult Court Jurisdiction: any youth 14 or older who is alleged to have committed any of the crimes enumerated in § 20-509 is charged, arrested, and prosecuted as an adult.
 Idaho Code Ann.
 20-509(1).

-- Discretionary Transfer: Juvenile Court may waive its jurisdiction upon its own motion, that of juvenile, or that of prosecution, after a hearing, where any juvenile is alleged to have committed any of the serious crimes enumerated in section 20-509; or for any juvenile 14 or older who is alleged to have committed an act which would be a crime if committed by an adult.
+- Discretionary Transfer: Juvenile Court may waive its jurisdiction upon its own motion, that of youth, or that of prosecution, after a hearing, where any youth, including those under 14, is alleged to have committed any of the serious crimes enumerated § 20-509; or for any youth 14 or older who is alleged to have committed an act which would be a crime if committed by an adult.
 Idaho Code Ann.
 20-508(1)-(3).